idnow/de.idnow.ios.sdk/README.md

 public func start(token: String, preferredLanguage: String = default, fromViewController: UIViewController, listener: @escaping IDNowSDKResultListener)
 ```

-* the token needs to be all uppercase character only and should conform to the following regular expression  `.{3}-.{5}$`
+* The token needs to be all uppercase character only and should conform to the following regular expression  `.{3}-.{5}$`
-* setting the prefferedLanguage (optional) tells the SDK in which language the AutoIdent UI should be shown.
+* Setting the prefferedLanguage (optional) tells the SDK in which language the AutoIdent UI should be shown.
 If the language is not available the framework first tries the language of the device and if that is not available it falls back to English.
   These ISO 639-1 language codes are currently supported: bg (Bulgarian), cs (Czech), da (Danish), de (German), el (Greek), en (English), es (Spanish), et (Estonian), fi (Finnish), fr (French), hr (Croatian), hu (Hungarian), it (Italian), ja (Japanese), ka (Georgian), ko (Korean), lt (Lithuanian), lv (Latvian), nb (Norwegian), nl (Dutch), pl (Polish), pt (Portuguese), ro (Romanian), ru (Russian), sk (Slovak), sl (Slovenian), sr (Serbian), sv (Swedish), tr (Turkish), zh (Chinese).

 * the calling view controller